Last updated on February 28, 2024

 Piru is a one-trick pony (dragon?), but that one trick sure is nasty.

 I remember being surprised it didn’t exist yet when Ghen was released in Commander Legends.
 It fits right into a punishing enchantment-heavy deck.
-I also hold it in higher regard than the comparable Lynde, Cheerful Tormentor thanks to its access to the white curses.
+I also hold it in higher regard than the comparable Lynde, Cheerful Tormentor thanks to in its identity.

 While Ghen’s recursion isn’t free, you don’t have to spend a turn under your own curse while you wait to move it back to an opponent.
 It also gives you access to white so you can run the most broken curse of all: Overwhelming Splendor.